tcr/syrup/README.md

 obj = "b": 2 "c": 3            # parses to ("b" 2 ("c" 3)), equals {"b": 2, "c": 3}
 obj2 = {"a": 1, obj}           # parses to (combine ("a", 1) obj), equals {"a": 1, "b": 2, "c": 3}
 ```

-## TODO
+## Roadmap

-REPL, and lots more bikeshedding.
+* Lots more bikeshedding.
+* Option to write Node.js scripts in syrup.
+* Rewrite compiler in Syrup.

 ## License